numpy/numpy/doc/neps/nep-0015-merge-multiarray-umath.rst

 this creates an ongoing maintenance burden.
 The way C works, you can have internal API that's visible to everything inside the same extension module, or you can have a public API that everyone can use;
-you can't have an API that's visible to multiple extension modules inside numpy, but not to external users.
+you can't (easily) have an API that's visible to multiple extension modules inside numpy, but not to external users.

 We've also increasingly been putting utility code into ``numpy/core/src/private/``, which now contains a bunch of files which are ``#include``\d twice, once into ``multiarray`` and once into ``umath``.
 This is pretty gross, and is purely a workaround for these being separate C extensions.
+The ``npymath`` library is also included in both extension modules.

 Proposed changes